Posts

 Image

 The submission of Jesus to an unjust death is the pattern of the love and service to others that his disciples are called to imitate .
-The obedience of Jesus to his Father becomes the model for how we emulate him.
-His willing submission to death on the Roman Cross is the pattern for the conduct and attitude of his disciples.
-His elevation to the Messianic Throne resulted from his submission to “ death upon a cross .”
+The obedience of Jesus to his Father becomes the model for how we, as his followers, emulate Christ.
+His willing submission to death on the Roman Cross is the pattern for our conduct and attitude toward others.
+The elevation of the Nazarene to the Messianic Throne resulted from his submission to “ death upon a cross .”
 Conforming our lives to this example is how we learn to “ follow him wherever he goes .”

 Suffering and Death